High winds force rescue of pair of windsurfers near Kayak Point

-Two windsurfers pulled from Puget Sound during high winds near Kayak Point; both safe.
+Two windsurfers were both safe after being pulled from Puget Sound during high winds near Kayak Point.

 Two windsurfers were pulled from Puget Sound by a good Samaritan and a U.S. Coast Guard helicopter following a search in gale-force winds off Kayak Point, north of Everett.